 A museum shaped by private collectors

 Visitors to the museum are often astonished by the wealth and variety of the collection.
-The scope and diversity are thanks to 1700 private collectors who have gifted no fewer than 50,000 objects in almost 170 years.
+The scope and diversity are thanks to 1,700 private collectors who have gifted no fewer than 50,000 objects from 1849 onwards, the year of the establishment of the museum.

 A world-class collection

 The museum contains old master paintings and sculpture, modern and contemporary art, decorative arts, pre-industrial household objects and industrial design.
 The collections of prints and drawings, early Netherlandish painting, Impressionism and Surrealism are among the best in the world.
-And the museum organises spectacular temporary exhibitions throughout the year.
+And during the renovation of the museum building, the collection is on visible in other museums.

 Old and modern masters